-If you were coming to Amsterdam for the first time, you can start your cultural journey in Museumplien.
+If you were coming to Amsterdam for the first time, you can start your cultural journey in Museumplein.
 The city’s name literally means “museum square” because it has some of the largest art galleries at this location.
 If you were to choose just one museum, Stedelijk is an ideal choice where you can see the most important pieces of modern art in The Netherlands today!

-After touring the array of art galleries in Museumplien, you can take a leisurely ride on the breathtaking canals of Amsterdam.
-Once used as a mode of transportation and defense in the 17th-century, Amsterdam has an impressive 165 historic canals for tourists to experience whether its on a private boat, a charter, a special themed or catered tour or on an open-top boat from the St. Nicolaas Boat Club.
+After touring the array of art galleries in Museumplein, you can take a leisurely ride on the breathtaking canals of Amsterdam.
+Once used as a mode of transportation and defense in the 17th-century, Amsterdam has an impressive 165 historic canals for tourists to experience whether its on a private boat, a charter, a special themed or catered tour, or on an open-top boat from the St. Nicolaas Boat Club.

 There is more than enough to do here that you could spend a few days in Amsterdam and really get to see what this amazing city has to offer.

-Austria is often left of the list of top destinations in Europe, but we want to definitely include.
+Austria is often left of the list of top destinations in Europe, but we want to definitely include it.
 Like it’s alpine neighbor Switzerland, Austria has a lot to offer in terms of stunning scenery, amazing train journeys and mountain towns that will fill your memory card in no time.
 And of course, we should definitely not forget the stunning capital: Vienna.